rii'luto, the children of Luto'Ruhl-Luto

 When a creature dies, its soul can be used by an existing luto to create more luto.
 These recycled souls contain no memory of their former lives, though often they retain some of their former personality.

-- They can change size at will but size is a part of their sense of identity and they fall apart if too uncomfortable for too long.
+Luto can change size and shape at will, but their size and shape is part of their sense of identity and they will fall apart if uncomfortable for too long.

 the range of physical traits

 Luto vary greatly in size.
 The longer a luto lives, the larger they tend to be.